 If someone dies as a result of an auto accident there is also a claim against the at-fault driver for damages above and beyond either the employer’s liability or the motorcycle insurance coverage.
 Those damages could include loss of companionship and support for the trooper’s family, as well as pain and suffering awards that go beyond what the family receives from the state’s workers compensation.

-Trooper Wolf’s death was a tragic accident that resulted from an older driver’s inattention his surroundings on the road.
+Trooper Wolf’s death was a tragic accident that resulted from an older driver’s inattention to his surroundings on the road.
 Now the family, and others facing wrongful death actions from work-related auto accidents, will have to navigate several insurance companies and legal systems to be compensated for their loss.